ObiAmal/political-research/rhetoric-and-debate.md

 ## Valid Argumentative Techniques

-In general, there are many more ways to be wrong than there are ways to be right.
-For this reason, analyzing valid argumentative techniques is much more simple than analyzing invalid ones.

 ### Logical Steps

 When trying to prove a statement *deductively* (with pure logic), one should rely on the [rules of inference](https://en.wikipedia.org/wiki/List_of_rules_of_inference), the [rules of replacement](https://en.wikipedia.org/wiki/Rule_of_replacement), and the [valid syllogistic forms](http://markmcintire.com/phil/validforms.html#).
 There is no need to list them out here: virtually all valid rules or forms are immediately intuitive, and almost all invalid rules or forms are obviously invalid (though some find the ideas of [existential import](http://cstl-cla.semo.edu/hhill/pl120/notes/existential%20import.htm) and the [existential fallacy](https://en.wikipedia.org/wiki/Existential_fallacy) genuinely confusing).
 One interesting technique in pure logic is proof by contradiction.
 This argumentative technique is also called *[reductio ad absurdum](https://iep.utm.edu/reductio/)*, and begins with the acceptance of a position, and the derivation of something absurd (in the logical sense).